Pterois paucispinula: Description

 P. paucispinula differs from P. mombasae by, among other things, having a body which is not as deep, a narrower head and slightly more scale rows below the lateral line.
-It also typically has 18 pectoral-fin rays whereas the western populations of P. mombasae typically have 19, it also has comparatively longer spines in the dorsal fin.
-However, a Sri Lankan population of P. mombasae is more similar to P. paucispinula in that they usually have 18 pectoral-fin rays and longer dorsal fin spines, these differences between different populations of P. mombasae are considered to be geographical variations within the species.
+It also typically has 18 pectoral-fin rays, whereas the western populations of P. mombasae typically have 19.
+Additionally, it also has comparatively longer spines in the dorsal fin.
+However, a Sri Lankan population of P. mombasae is more similar to P. paucispinula in that they usually have 18 pectoral-fin rays and longer dorsal fin spines, these differences among populations of P. mombasae are considered to be geographical variations within the species.
 A consistently differing feature is that both young and adult P. mombasae have ctenoid scales on the base of the pectoral fin, the part of the body below the lateral line and on the side of the caudal peduncle.
 In P. paucispinula these areas typically only have only cycloid or at most a few ctenoid scales.

 Distribution and habitat

-Pterois paucispinula is found in the western Pacific Ocean where it occurs from Indonesia in the west and as far Wallis And Futuna Islands in the east, extending north to southern Japan and south to northern Australia.
+Pterois paucispinula is found in the western Pacific Ocean where it occurs from Indonesia in the west to as far as Wallis And Futuna Islands in the east, extending north to southern Japan and south to northern Australia.
 In Australian waters it is known from the Northwest Shelf of Western Australia to the Timor Sea off the northwest of Melville Island in the Northern Territory.
-This species is found at depths between 1 and 440 m where it is typically found in area of soft-bottom or muddy substrates mixed with rubble areas where there is dense growth of sessile invertebrates, particularly sponges.
+This species is found at depths between 1 and 440 m where it is typically found in areas of soft-bottom or muddy substrates mixed with rubble areas where there is dense growth of sessile invertebrates, particularly sponges.

 Biology

-Pterois paucispinula is normally encountered in small groups or as solitary fish.
+Pterois paucispinula is normally encountered in small groups or as a solitary fish.